 In general, women remain in a disadvantaged position in terms of access to productive employment in the formal sector, with the vast majority of South African women working in vulnerable employment.
 In addition, due to the gendered division of labour, the burden of care work almost always falls on women and girls to fulfil the family's needs for food, water, clothing, shelter and care for children, the elderly and sick.
 This, in turn, limits women's opportunities for paid work and other activities.
 Factors such as women's lack of access to social protection, limited education and training and lack of control of and equal access to economic and financial resources, combine to reinforce inequalities and further impoverish women and girls. key problems prohibiting economic development in South Africa, noting the two aspects of economic development that act as important constraints to wellbeing.
 First and foremost is the ability of the economy to achieve sustainable economic growth, then the necessity of human development alongside economic development and the need for industrial structural transformation.
-These aspects of employment and income.
-Overall, the Office analysis noted the existence of large constraints on the path to economic development and growth due to the inadequacy of human development, economic and industrial transformation, food and energy security, and infrastructure.15
+These aspects of economic development are interrelated because human and industrial development impact on one another through conditions of employment and income.
+Overall, the Office analysis noted the existence of large constraints on the path to economic development and growth due to the inadequacy of human development, economic and industrial transformation, food and energy security, and infrastructure.16

 Inclusive economic growth demands that effort to advance a country's growth and development should be produced with the contribution of all citizens.
 The country's economic policies, legislative instruments and strategic economic programmes, must be underpinned by equity principles.
-Furthermore, given the disproportionate impact of poverty, unemployment and economic exclusion, endeavours to build an inclusive economy must centrally take cognizance of the equality precept, which inadvertently demands that entry barriers must be identified and accordingly eradicated. it is then pertinent to focus on the gender factors that trigger an increase in and stimulate economic growth in both low and high income countries, and result in inclusive economic growth.
+Furthermore, given the disproportionate impact of poverty, unemployment and economic exclusion, endeavours to build an inclusive economy must centrally take cognizance of the equality precept, which inadvertently demands that entry barriers must be identified and accordingly eradicated.
+It is then pertinent to focus on the gender factors that trigger an increase in and stimulate economic growth in both low and high income countries, and result in inclusive economic growth.
 Women are able make a large contribution to productivity and the economic prospects of a society.